 The ideal temperature for storing grapes is 1-0 degrees Celcius.
 This means that you should store grapes in the fridge.

-The refrigerator's crisper drawer is where your grapes need to go once you have brought them home.
-The humidity level of the drawer is ideal for grapes.
+The refrigerator's crisper drawer is where your grapes need to go as the humidity level of the drawer is ideal.

-If the grapes you've purchased are in the form of a plastic bag with holes Don't put the grapes into a new box or container.
-Check the grapes for discoloured or mushy grapes, and then remove them.
+Don't put the grapes into a new box or container, but do check them for discoloured or mushy grapes, and then remove them.

 How Do You Make Grapes Last Longer in the Fridge?